Setting up a Super Administrator account for Windows Home

 • Before setting the Super Administrator account, ensure that the local account has the administrator rights.
 Otherwise, the Super Administrator account cannot be enabled.

-2. Enter net user administrator /active:yes on the Administrator: Command Prompt window and press Enter.
+2. Enter "net user administrator /active:yes" on the Command Prompt window and press Enter.
 Please note that there is a space between "administrator" and "/active:yes".
+To set the password of the Super Administrator account, enter "net user administrator 123456" and press Enter.
+(123456 refers to the password that you set.
+You can customize the password.)

 3. Click the Windows icon and the Account icon, then click Administrator to log in with your Super Administrator account.